cziqin/Automated_Stepsizes/README.md

 python .\Matrix_factorization\main.py --test_num 0 --iterations 1000
 ```

-4. In this experiment, we set the stepsize $\eta=10^{-4}$ for the DGD, since it is the best suboptimal step size we found based on the following tuning results:
+4. In this experiment, we set the stepsize $\eta=10^{-4}$ for the DGD, since it is the best suboptimal step size we found based on the following tuning results after 200 iterations:

 <table>
   <tr> <th rowspan="2">Algorithms</th> <th colspan="9">Stepsizes</th>